emqxarchive/emqx-docs-en/source/faq.rst

 What is EMQ X suitable for?
 ----------------------------

-*EMQ X* is designed for help build large-scale IoT platforms and applications, as it supports most of the popular IoT protocols: MQTT, MQTT-SN, CoAP, LwM2M, and STOMP.
+*EMQ X* is designed for helping build large-scale IoT platforms and applications, as it supports most of the popular IoT protocols: MQTT, MQTT-SN, CoAP, LwM2M, and STOMP.

-And and another use case is Instant Messaging via MQTT.
+And another use case is Instant Messaging via MQTT.
 Use *EMQ X* for the notifications and also for the signaling server of WebRTC.

 Do I have to learn Erlang programming language to use EMQ X?
 ------------------------------------------------------------

 Not necessary.
 The config file is self-explained and thus easy to understand.
-There're several plugins developed by the *EMQ X* team, which should sufficient for most use cases.
+There are several plugins developed by the *EMQ X* team, which should be sufficient for most use cases.

 You could always write your own plugins if necessary, then a basic knowledge of Erlang is 'good to have'.

 I found the port 4369 and another random port(63703) are open, is this secure?